-Let’s use electric fireplaces as an example.
-You’re likely to see higher sales in the fall and winter, and numbers will naturally be low in the spring and summer.
+Why don’t we use electric fireplaces as an example?
+You are likely to see higher sales in the fall and winter, and numbers will naturally be lower in the spring and summer.

-If this business generates $5,000 per month October through March, but just $500 per month the remainder of the year, it wouldn’t make sense to base a valuation on the financials from your high-income months.
+If this business generates $5,000 per month between October through March but just $500 per month for the remainder of the year, it wouldn’t make sense to base a valuation on the financials from your high-income months.
 Instead, you would present your average monthly income for the year, which in this case would be $2,750.

-The same is true for Christmas or Black Friday, which tend to be lucrative seasons for affiliate sites.
+The same is true for Christmas or Black Friday, which tend to be lucrative times of year for affiliate sites.
 This means there may be considerable spikes in commissions and revenue that should be averaged into year-round revenue.

 Depending on the affiliate program, there may be commission tiers that are tied to the volume of sales through the affiliate account.
-While not volume-driven, the most well-known affiliate program is Amazon’s affiliate program, where the commission rates range based on category (this used to be on sale volumes, which Amazon changed over time).
+While not volume-driven, the most well-known affiliate program is the Amazon Associates Program.
+The commission rates range based on category (this used to be on sale volumes, which Amazon changed over time).

 Below you can see the different category-based commission tiers that Amazon uses for its affiliate program:

-There are many examples of variable commission tiers across affiliate partners and it is not uncommon for business owners to agree custom rates with larger partners.
+There are many examples of variable commission tiers across affiliate partners, and it is not uncommon for business owners to agree on custom rates with larger partners.
 This can provide above-average concentration and transfer risk to a new owner.

-Please refer to our article on Amazon FBA Policies to see all changes to European commission rates.
+Please refer to our article on Amazon FBA Policies to see the latest changes to Amazon Affiliate Program & FBA Policy.

 SEO and Link-Building